Frequently Asked Questions

 About WheelMetrics

-WheelMetrics is a free educational resource dedicated to helping retail investors systematize The Wheel Strategy, the options trading approach that cycles between selling cash-secured puts and covered calls on stocks you actually want to own long-term.
+WheelMetrics is an educational resource dedicated to helping retail investors systematize The Wheel Strategy, the options trading approach that cycles between selling cash-secured puts and covered calls on stocks you actually want to own long-term.

-I provide quantamental stock screening, specific options setups, and the kind of systematic guidance I wish I’d had when I started investing.
-Think of WheelMetrics as a blog + newsletter built by someone who actually runs this strategy with real money.
+I provide quantamental stock screening, specific options setups, and the kind of systematic guidance I wish I’d had when I started investing through free blog tutorials, a weekly newsletter, and WheelMetrics Pro, a premium weekly screening package.

 That would be me, Adrian Rosebrock.
 I have a PhD in computer science with a focus in AI, computer vision, and deep learning.
 I also manage a small friends-and-family investment fund called AltFnd Capital.